PinkLillies/PinkLillies.github.io/Django/Basics.md

  inside of folder static, create a new folder called : newyear inside of which, create a new file called : styles.css

+ but in your htnl file don't forget to add at the top:

+ {% load static %}